The black pepper plant (Piper nigrum) is mainly grown commercially in hot climates. However, given the right conditions, you can grow it at home.

 Root rot is the most common disease affecting pepper plants.
 Overwatering is one of the causes.

-Pests like aphids, slugs, and scale insects can also attack the plants.
-And spider mites can become a great nuisance if grown indoors.
-Flea beetles and weevils may affect plants in cooler climates.
+Pests like aphids, slugs, and scale insects can also attack plants.
+Spider mites can become a significant nuisance on indoor plants.
+Flea beetles and weevils may also affect plants in cooler climates.

-However, you can try various organic methods of pest control to eliminate them.
+However, you can try various organic pest control methods to eliminate them.

 Harvesting

-You may need to allow plants two to five years of mature growth before harvesting fruits.
-However, you can buy an adult plant if you wish to harvest sooner.
+You may need to allow plants two to five years of mature growth before harvesting fruit.
+However, you can buy an adult plant to harvest sooner.

-A modest-sized peppercorn tree can yield hundreds of peppercorns, and it can live up to 35 years.
+A modest-sized peppercorn tree can yield hundreds of peppercorns and live for up to 35 years.

 When ready for harvesting, the peppercorn fruits will turn a light red.
-Pluck only the red berries, being careful to avoid picking the unripe ones.
+Pluck only the red berries, and be careful not to pick the unripe ones.

-Next, spread out your peppercorns in direct sunlight on hot concrete or a flat surface like a baking pan.
+Next, spread your peppercorns in direct sunlight on hot concrete or a flat surface, like a baking pan.
 Allow them to dry in the sun, where they will shrink and turn black.

 How to Store Peppercorns

-You can store peppercorns for up to 4 years in an airtight container.
-Keep it in a cool, dry place away from direct sunlight.
+Peppercorns can be stored in an airtight container for up to four years.
+They should be kept in a cool, dry place away from direct sunlight.

-If the pepper is freshly ground, place it in resealable clear bags and store it as above.
-The color and smell will tell you if it is no longer flavorful.
+If the peppers are freshly ground, store them in resealable clear bags.
+The color and smell will tell you if they are no longer flavorful.

 Takeaway